kubedb/docs/docs/guides/mariadb/backup/kubestash/application-level/index.md

 ---
-title: Application Level Backup & Restore PostgreSQL | KubeStash
+title: Application Level Backup & Restore MariaDB | KubeStash
 description: Application Level Backup and Restore using KubeStash
 menu:
   docs_{{ .version }}:
     identifier: guides-application-level-backup-stashv2
     name: Application Level Backup
-    parent: guides-pg-backup-stashv2
+    parent: guides-mariadb-backup-stashv2
     weight: 40
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Application Level Backup and Restore PostgreSQL database using KubeStash
+# Application Level Backup and Restore MariaDB database using KubeStash

-KubeStash offers application-level backup and restore functionality for `PostgreSQL` databases.
-It captures both manifest and data backups of any `PostgreSQL` database in a single snapshot.
-During the restore process, KubeStash first applies the `PostgreSQL` manifest to the cluster and then restores the data into it.
+KubeStash offers application-level backup and restore functionality for `MariaDB` databases.
+It captures both manifest and data backups of any `MariaDB` database in a single snapshot.
+During the restore process, KubeStash first applies the `MariaDB` manifest to the cluster and then restores the data into it.

-This guide will give you an overview how you can take application-level backup and restore your `PostgreSQL` databases using `Kubestash`.
+This guide will give you an overview how you can take application-level backup and restore your `MariaDB` databases using `Kubestash`.

 ## Before You Begin